robertofranceschi/simulation-and-performance-evaluation/README.md

 # Simulation and Performance evlautation in Python
-Repo of the course "Computer Aided Simulation and Performance Evaluation" at Polito.
+Repo of the course "Computer Aided Simulation and Performance Evaluation" at PoliTO.

 This repo contains code and report of 4 lab simulations.